abhishekarya1/Hash-Define-myNotes/content/javascript/class-error.md

 // For example, both Array and Date inherit from Object, so their instances have methods from Object.prototype.
 But Array.[[Prototype]] does not reference Object (coz its built-in, so there's no Array.keys() (or Date.keys()) static method.

-// use instanceof to check class types - examines the prototype chain for the check and if any parent matches then "true" boolen is returned obj instanceof Class
+// use instanceof to check class types - examines the entire prototype chain of "obj" for matches for "Class.prototype", and a boolean is returned obj instanceof Class

 // Mixins - a class containing methods that can be used by other classes without a need to inherit from it.